Frequently Asked Questions

 |

+Supports can be delivered individually or in groups.
 Unfortunately there is a considerable degree of mis-information related to the inclusion of music therapy under the NDIS.
 The Australian Music Therapy Association (AMTA) and the NDIA advise music therapy is an approved therapeutic intervention under the National Disability Insurance Scheme where deemed reasonable and necessary.

 The AMTA are working hard to overcome this mis-information issue.
-If you are being told music therapy is not funded by the NDIS, please contact our professional representative to report it via: [email protected]. |
+If you are being told music therapy is not funded by the NDIS, please contact our professional representative to report it via: [email protected].
+For details, click here: |

 “Music can lift us out of depression or move us to tears - it is a remedy, a tonic, orange juice for the ear.
 But for many of my neurological patients, music is even more - it can provide access, even when no medication can, to movement, to speech, to life.